 - Breaking and entering, theft, larceny.

-When you do a criminal history search, you generally won’t find if they has had any infractions like moving violations:
+When you do a criminal history search, you generally won’t find if they have had any infractions like moving violations:

 - Tickets for speeding.